peteryzhang6/The-Law-of-One/Density/2nd Density.md

 - Bigfoot
 	- 9.22 There are three types of Bigfoot, if you will accept that vibratory sound complex used for three such different races of mind/body/spirit complexes.
 The first two we have described.
 The third is a thought-form.

 13.21: The second density strives towards the third density which is the density of self-consciousness or self-awareness.
 The striving takes place through the higher second-density forms who are invested by third-density beings with an identity to the extent that they become self-aware mind/body complexes, thus becoming mind/body/spirit complexes and entering third density, the first density of consciousness of spirit.

-# 14.1
-Much as you would put on a vestment, so do your third-density beings invest or clothe some second-density beings with self-awareness.
+- 14.1: Much as you would put on a vestment, so do your third-density beings invest or clothe some second-density beings with self-awareness.
 This is often done through the opportunity of what you call pets.
 It has also been done by various other means of investiture.
 These include many so-called religious practice complexes which personify and send love to various natural second-density beings in their group form.
+- 14.2: There was not this type of investment as spoken but the simple third-density investment which is the line of spiraling light calling distortion upward from density to density.
+The process takes longer when there is no investment made by incarnate third-density beings.
+# Difference between 2D and 3D beings
+14.3: The difference between second- and third-density bodily forms would in many cases have been more like one to the other.
+In the case of your planetary sphere the process was interrupted by those who incarnated here from the planetary sphere you call Mars.
+They were adjusted by genetic changing and, therefore, there was some difference which was of a very noticeable variety rather than the gradual raising of the bipedal forms upon your second-density level to third-density level.
+This has nothing to do with the so-called placement of the soul.
+This has only to do with the circumstances of the influx of those from that culture.

 # 19.2
 There are three types of second-density entities which become, shall we say, enspirited.